theonetrade/backtest-kit/docs/classes/PersistRecentUtils.md

 useDummy(): void;
 ```

-Switches to a dummy persist adapter that discards all writes.
-All future persistence writes will be no-ops.
+Switches to PersistRecentDummyInstance (all operations are no-ops).